🫱🏿🫲🏽 Induction

 1. Try opening your clone of education-blog in VSCode

-2. Make sure you’re not on the main branch
+2. Make sure you’re on the main branch